Discover Scheduling terminologies to help you organize your resources

-“Tasks” are the activities/responsibilities that must be accomplished within a specific period of time by those team members assigned to said tasks.
+“Tasks” are the activities/responsibilities that must be accomplished within a specific period of time by those assigned to them.
 Tasks must be completed in order to complete set goals, also knowns as milestones in Forecast.

-There are now two types of allocations; one is Task Allocation and the other is Project Allocations
+There are now two types of allocations; Task Allocation and Project Allocations

 You can select to work on Task or Project Allocations by:

 - Clicking on a specific project or When creating a new project

 - Scrolling down to ‘Allocations’ and deselecting: ‘Use Project Allocations’

 An allocation is essentially made up of the tasks you assigned to your team.
 When you add tasks, the allocation bar will be prompted; this identifies that your team has an allocated slot to work on.
 All this will then be represented in the heatmap.

 Now you can focus on creating and assigning specific tasks to each one of your team members, and as you do, Forecast then automatically creates an allocation bar.

 What about those types of projects where you do not know what tasks in advance you will be working on, but you do want to book a team member for let's say 100 hours over the next 3 weeks?
 In this case, you will want to work in Project Allocation instead of Task allocation.